-A framework action (Calibration Framework) effective January 1, 2023, implemented calibration ratios developed by the NOAA Office of Science and Technology (OST) and the Gulf states to convert the state-specific ACLs from the Marine Recreational Information Program - Coastal Household Telephone Survey (MRIP-CHTS) units to Gulf state-specific survey units.
+A framework action (GMFMC, 2021) effective January 1, 2023, implemented calibration ratios developed by the National Oceanic and Atmospheric Administration (NOAA) Office of Science and Technology and the Gulf states to convert the state-specific ACLs from the MRIP - Coastal

+Household Telephone Survey (MRIP-CHTS) units to Gulf state-specific survey units.
 These ratios are currently multiplied by the state-specific federal ACL (in MRIP-CHTS units) to arrive at the ACLs in state-specific units.
-The ratios implemented in the Calibration Framework are shown in Alternative 1 and Table 2.1.1.
+The ratios implemented in GMFMC 2021 are shown in Alternative 1 and Table 2.1.1.

-The states of Florida, Alabama, and Mississippi were the only state agencies that updated calibration ratios using more contemporary private recreational landings data and these updates were reviewed by the SSC.
+The states of Florida, Alabama, and Mississippi were the only states that updated calibration ratios using more contemporary private recreational landings data and these updates were reviewed by the SSC.
 Therefore, the SSC only provided recommendations for updating Alabama, Florida, and Mississippi's calibration ratios, resulting in the two alternatives considered in this Action.
 Texas has a red snapper private recreational calibration ratio equal to 1.
-No ratio adjustment is available for Texas since catch information collected by the Texas Parks and Wildlife Division is used in the SEDAR stock assessment without modification, because no viable comparison between TPWD creel surveys and MRIP exists.
-Louisiana's state survey, LA Creel, is calibrated to MRIP-CHTS.
-Only data from 2015 were used for Louisiana's calibration, as this was the only year that both surveys occurred in the state.
-The calibration between LA Creel and MRIP-CHTS yields a ratio of 1.06.
-No more recent years of data are available for Louisiana to update the calibration since MRIP stopped collecting data in the state in 2015.
-Therefore, these two states will not be discussed further in this section.
+Louisiana's state survey (LA Creel) is calibrated to MRIP-CHTS.

-Under Alternative 1, each state would continue to operate under the calibration ratios implemented in the Calibration Framework.
-The calibration ratios that are currently used to convert ACLs in MRIP-CHTS units to ACLs in state units do not use the most recent state landings data and are no longer consistent with best scientific information available.
-Under Alternative 1, the ratios that are used to convert federal catch limits into ACLs in state units are not based on the most recent and appropriate landings data for each state.
+Under Alternative 1, each state would continue to operate under the calibration ratios implemented in the Calibration Framework (GMFMC 2021).
+The calibration ratios that are currently used to convert ACLs in MRIP-CHTS units to ACLs in state units do not use the most recent state landings data and are no longer consistent with best scientific information available (BSIA).
+Under Alternative 1, the ratios that are used to convert federal catch limits into ACLs in state units are not based on the most recent landings data for each state.
 Thus, although Alternative 1 would result in a federal state-specific ACL that is the same as in Alternative 2, the landings allowed for each state would be lower than what the federal catch limits specified.
 Thus, under Alternative 1, recreational fishermen in each of these three states would be allowed to harvest less red snapper than the federal ACL for that state specifies.

 Under Preferred Alternative 2, the calibration ratios for Alabama, Florida, and Mississippi would be updated using more recent state landings data for each state as compared the MRIP-CHTS landings for those years.
 The updated ratios would allow for higher state specific ACLs in the state-specific units (Table 2.1.1) but the state ACLs in MRIP-CHTS units would remain the same.
-Thus, no increase of total catch is being allowed.
+Thus, no increase of total catch is being allowed in this document but was recently implemented for all sectors in GMFMC 2022.
 But because the understanding of the relationships between each states' landings estimates and the federal landings estimates have changed, each of the three states would be expected to increase the number of days that private anglers are permitted to harvest red snapper.

 Table 2.1.1.
-Private angling component state ACLs (lb ww) under Preferred Alternative 2 for Alabama, Florida, and Mississippi in state units, and increases proposed for current and pending

-ACLs based on updated calibration ratios.
+Private angling component state ACLs (lb ww) under Preferred Alternative 2 for Alabama, Florida, and Mississippi in state units, and increased ACLs based on updated calibration ratios.

-State Catch Limits State ACL (old calibration) State ACL (new calibration) Increase in state- specific units Percent increase Total Increase
+State State ACL (old calibration) State ACL (new calibration) Increase in state- specific units Percent increase Total Increase

-Current 558,200 627,474 69,274

-AL Pending 591,198 664,552 73,354 12.4 106,352
+AL 591,198 664,552 73,354 12.4 106,352

-Current 2,069,053 2,615,102 546,049

-FL Pending 2,191,315 2,769,631 578,316 26.4 700,578
+FL 2,191,315 2,769,631 578,316 26.4 700,578

-Current 59,354 77,748 18,394

-MS Pending 62,862 82,342 19,480 31.0 22,988
+MS 62,862 82,342 19,480 31.0 22,988

-^{}Equal to Pending State ACL (new calibration) minus Current State ACL (old calibration).
+^{}Equal to State ACL (new calibration) minus Current State ACL (old calibration).

-If implemented, Preferred Alternative 2, is expected to result in longer season durations and increased fishing effort within these three states.
-Mississippi is allocated the lowest percentage of the private angling ACL, so the proposed 31% increase to its state ACL is likely to affect season duration the most of any state.
+If implemented, Preferred Alternative 2, is expected to result in longer season durations and increased fishing effort by anglers landing fish in these three states.
+Mississippi's 31% increase to its state ACL is likely to affect season duration the most of any state.